1. Skip to navigation

 Ontario was built on renewable energy.
 Until the 1950s, the Niagara region's vast hydro resources effectively powered what is today the industrial core of Canada's economy.

-Clean, safe, powerful and inexhaustible renewable energy can once again form the foundation of Ontario's economy - this time around through the development of the immense offshore wind resources in The Great Lakes.
+Clean, safe, powerful and inexhaustible clean renewable energy can once again form the foundation of Ontario's economy - this time around through the development of the immense offshore wind resources in The Great Lakes.
+Nuclear power is neither 'clean' (think of radioactivity) nor inexhaustible.

 Tapping into the tremendous winds blowing over The Great Lakes, and developing them to their full potential, could generate enough power to meet The Great Lake region's commercial, industrial and residential electricity needs without producing any greenhouse gas emissions or other sources of pollution associated with coal-fired, natural gas and nuclear power.
 It will also preclude the need to draw hundreds of billion of litres of water from The Great Lakes each year to produce high-pressure steam to drive their generators.
-Ontario needs to move forward to develop a green economy based on clean, safe and reliable renewable energy.
+Ontario needs to move forward to develop a green economy based on a distributed portfolio of clean, safe and reliable renewable energy.
+Ontario needs to join the new economy in order to achieve sustainable prosperity.
+Trillium Power's unique Offshore Wind sites can be a large part of the solution.

 Ontario's reserved offshore wind potential

-• Stabilize our energy supply and energy costs in the future;
+• Stabilize and reduce our energy supply and energy costs in the future;

 • Help create a powerful new "green economy” in Ontario and The Great Lakes region;